jamiebutterworth2016/accessibility/interactive-elements.md

 <hr>

-## Signifiers
+## Signifiers 🛜
-Signals that communicate:
-- The element is interactive
+- Signal the element is interactive
 - How to interact with it
-- What will happen
+- What will happen on interaction

-👉 All interactive elements must have strong signifiers
+👉 All interactive elements must have strong signifiers to improve usability and accessibility.
 Example: A blue, underlined word signals a clickable link.

 **Types**
 - Visual - colour, shape, underline, icons 👀
 - Auditory - screen reader output, sounds 🔊
 - Physical - touch, vibration, movement ✋

-**Impact of weak signifiers**
-- Users may not recognise interactivity
-- Actions may be missed or misunderstood
-- Reduces usability and accessibility

 <hr>